mvarona/rover/README.md

 - It uses a structure to quickly go from the Document ID to the correspondent file
 - It calculates the Tf for each pair of query term and document
 - It calculates the Idf for each query term
-- It creates a relevance matrix (as shown on Figures), which puts together each term and document according their TF-IDF value
+- It creates a relevance matrix (as shown on Figures), which puts together each term and document according to their Tf-Idf value
 - It sorts the results based on the similarity between the files and the query
 - It shows the context for each occurence of each query term